YOUN3SS/AutomakerDealers/README.md

 You need this data to create the Skill in https://developer.amazon.com

+Then, you use the code in:
+- index.js
-Then, you use the code in index.js to create the skill behavior as Lambda funtion in
+to create the skill behavior as Lambda funtion in

 This project is documented in my blog http://youness.net